Constantine v Imperial Hotels Ltd: Facts

 In 1943, Learie Constantine, a black Trinidadian professional cricketer who had played for the West Indies but lived in the UK, travelled to London to play for the Dominions team against England at Lord's.
 He and his family had a reservation to stay at the Imperial Hotel, London in Russell Square; he had been assured that he and his family would be welcomed and treated with the utmost respect.
 When they arrived at the hotel however, they were informed they could stay only one night on account of complaints about their presence made by white American military servicemen who were also staying at the hotel.
 According to a newspaper report, the receptionist said "we won't have niggers in this hotel".

 They were treated as outcasts, and Constantine was outraged.
 He claimed the hotel was in breach of contract.
 In Britain there was no statute that expressly outlawed racial discrimination.
 Constantine claimed that the hotel committed a tort, deriving from the common law principle that innkeepers must not refuse accommodation to guests without just cause.
+Constantine was represented in the King's Bench Division of the High Court by Sir Patrick Hastings and Rose Heilbron as leading and junior counsel respectively.